 Endowed funds are permanently held by the University of Nevada, Reno Foundation and prudently managed and invested by its Investment Committee, which receives independent professional investment advice from Wilshire Associates.

-The Foundation's payout policy for endowments allows for 4.5 percent (4.5%) of the 12-quarter average market value for distribution purposes.
-The Foundation recently reduced its annual management fee from 0.75 percent (0.75%) to 0.60 percent (0.60%) which is assessed on the endowment in each fiscal year for administrative expenses associated with managing the endowment funds.
-Payout amount is determined based on the June 30th market value of the fund.
+The Foundation's payout policy for endowments allows for 4.5% of the 12-quarter average market value for distribution purposes.
+The management fee allows for an annual 0.5% fee to be assessed on the endowment in each fiscal year for administrative expenses associated with managing the endowment funds.
+Payout amount is determined based on the June 30 market value of the fund.

 Example of estimated payout from a permanent endowed scholarship:

 Principal of Endowed Fund Estimated Annual Payout $10,000 $450 $25,000 $1,125 $50,000 $2,250